A short introduction to Monstrous Moonshine: Complex tori, rank-2 lattices and modularity

-Quite miraculously, the coefficients of the Fourier series of some important modular objects (functions or forms) are integers.
-For example (and for $k\in\mathbb{N}_{\geq2}$):
+It turns out that the coefficients of the Fourier series of some important modular objects (functions or forms) are integers.
+For example, let $k\in\mathbb{N}_{\geq2}$.
+Then:

 where $\sigma_k(n)=\sum_{d|n}d^k$.
-The coefficients of the $q$-expansion of $J$ are also integers, but it is harder to understand the meaning of those.
-Do they count something ?
-Those coefficients are anyways pretty interesting because of their very definition, and their (infinite) sequence in referred to as A000521 in the OEIS.
-The first few terms of the latter are:
+The coefficients of the $q$-expansion of $J$ are also integers, but it is not obvious to understand what they count.
+These coefficients, which are interesting already because of their definition, are listed in the sequence in referred to as A000521 in the OEIS.
+The first few terms are:

-In the sequel, we will write $\tilde J$ for the \textit{normalised J-function} $J-744$.

-For a general introduction to the theory of modular functions and modular forms, see \cite{milne} for example.
+In the sequel, we will denote $\tilde J$ for the \textit{normalised J-function}: $\tilde J = J-744$.
+More details concerning the theory of modular functions and modular forms can be found in \cite{milne}, and in the references therein.